humanlayer/genai-the-good-parts/02-chats-and-prompting-techniques/README.md

 ]
 ```

-### Style Guidance with in-context learning
+### Style Guidance with In-Context Learning

-Before, with a single prompt, your user message might look something like:
+In prior exercises with a single prompt, your user message might have looked something like:

 ```
 write me a blog post about $TOPIC in the style of $PERSON